HussamMB17/CSC172-AssociationMining-Bansao/README.md

 ---

 ## Abstract
 Traditional medical diagnosis relies heavily on the experiential knowledge of practitioners, which can be prone to fatigue or cognitive bias.
 This project presents **MediMine**, an automated pattern recognition system that leverages Association Rule Mining (ARM) to discover strong correlations between symptom clusters and specific diseases.
 Using a dataset of 4,920 patient records, we transformed textual symptom logs into transactional data using One-Hot Encoding.
-We applied the Apriori Algorithm to extract high-confidence diagnostic signatures, identifying distinct symptom patterns for diseases like Pneumonia and Jaundice with over 90% confidence.
+We applied the Apriori Algorithm to extract high-confidence diagnostic signatures, identifying distinct symptom patterns for diseases like Abnormal Menstruation with over 90% confidence.
 The system demonstrates that interpretable machine learning can serve as an effective "White Box" decision support tool for preliminary medical screening.

 ## Table of Contents
 1. [Introduction](#introduction)